encukou/talk-video-maker/README.rst

 * One .ogv file with the screen grab
 * One .yaml file with information for titles

-The program creates a bunch of cache files that begin with an underscore.
+The program creates a bunch of cache files named with a leading underscore.
 These allow the script to pick up where it left off if interrupted.